Sibghatullah-Laghari/mediconnect/SETUP.md

 # Setup Guide – MediConnect

-This guide explains how to configure and run the MediConnect project for local development using either Docker or a manual installation.
+This guide describes how to configure and run the MediConnect project for local development using Docker or a manual setup.

 ---

 # 🛠️ Prerequisites

-Before getting started, make sure the following software is installed on your system:
+Before starting, ensure the following software is installed on your system:

-* **Docker & Docker Compose** (recommended for the quickest setup)
+* **Docker & Docker Compose** (recommended for a quick setup)
 * **Java Development Kit (JDK 21)** for running the backend locally
 * **Node.js 18 or later** with **npm** for the frontend
-* **PostgreSQL 16** if you plan to use a local database instead of Docker
+* **PostgreSQL 16** if you intend to use a local database instead of Docker

 ---

 # 🚀 Running with Docker (Recommended)

-Docker provides the fastest and most convenient way to launch the complete application.
+Docker offers the fastest and most convenient approach to launch the complete application.

 ### 1. Clone the Repository